Best Of16 min read

 Protonvpn

-Proton is backed by the same team that built ProtonMail, and that privacy-first DNA shows in everything they do.
-ProtonVPN is headquartered in Switzerland — outside 5/9/14 Eyes — and has been independently audited multiple times by firms including Securitum.
-For torrenting, they offer dedicated P2P servers in most of their paid plans, and the speeds on those servers are genuinely excellent.
+Proton built ProtonMail, and that privacy DNA runs through everything they do.
+ProtonVPN is based in Switzerland — outside 5/9/14 Eyes — and has been audited multiple times by third parties like Securitum.
+For torrenting, they have dedicated P2P servers that deliver genuinely solid speeds.

-Here's what makes ProtonVPN stand out though: it's the only VPN on this list with a genuinely usable free tier.
-You don't get P2P on the free plan, but if you want to test the app before committing, it's a legitimate option rather than some crippled demo.
-Paid plans unlock full P2P access, Secure Core (multihop routing through privacy-friendly countries), and port forwarding on select servers.
+What sets them apart: the free tier is actually useful.
+You don't get P2P access on the free plan, but it's a real way to test the app without committing.
+Paid plans unlock P2P servers, Secure Core (multihop routing), and port forwarding on select servers.

-Fun fact: ProtonVPN is fully open-source, meaning anyone can inspect the actual code.
-That's an extremely rare level of transparency in this industry, and honestly, more VPNs should be doing it.
+Here's something unique: ProtonVPN is completely open-source.
+Anyone can read the actual code.
+That level of transparency is rare in this industry, and more companies should do it.

 Key Features: